-After giving effect to the sale of shares of our common stock offered by us at an assumed public offering price of \$ per share (the last reported sale price of our common stock on The NASDAQ Global Market on , 2012), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of September 30, 2012 would have been approximately \$ million, or \$ per share of common stock.
-This represents an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors purchasing shares of common stock in this offering at the assumed public offering price.
+Assuming that we sell 10,000,000 shares of our common stock in this offering at an assumed public offering price of \$4.16 per share (the last reported sale price of our common stock on The NASDAQ Global Market on December 3, 2012), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of September 30, 2012 would have been approximately \$38.2 million, or \$1.17 per share of common stock.
+This represents an immediate increase in net tangible book value of \$1.18 per share to existing stockholders and an immediate dilution of \$2.99 per share to new investors purchasing shares of common stock in this offering at the assumed public offering price.
 The following table illustrates this dilution on a per share basis:

-Assumed public offering price per share \$ Net tangible book value (deficit) per share as of September 30, 2012 \$(0.
-01) Increase per share attributable to investors purchasing our common stock in this offering As adjusted net tangible book value per share after this offering Dilution per share to investors purchasing our common stock in this offering \$
+Assumed public offering price per share \$4.16 Net tangible book value (deficit) per share as of September 30, 2012 \$(0.01) Increase per share attributable to investors purchasing our common stock in this offering 1.18 As adjusted net tangible book value per share after this offering 1.17 Dilution per share to investors purchasing our common stock in this offering \$2.99

-Each \$ increase (decrease) in the assumed public offering price of \$ per share would increase (decrease) our as adjusted net tangible book value after this offering by approximately \$ million, or approximately \$ per share, and the dilution per share to new investors by approximately \$ per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$0.50 increase (decrease) in the assumed public offering price of \$4.16 per share would increase (decrease) our as adjusted net tangible book value after this offering by approximately \$4.7 million, or approximately \$0.14 per share, and the dilution per share to new investors by approximately \$0.36 per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase of shares in the number of shares offered by us would increase our as adjusted net tangible book value after this offering by approximately \$ million. or \$ per share, and the dilution per share to new investors would be \$ per share, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, a decrease of shares in the number of shares offered by us would decrease our as adjusted net tangible book value after this offering by approximately \$ million. or \$ per share, and the dilution per share to new investors would be \$ per share, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase of 1,500,000 shares in the number of shares offered by us would increase our as adjusted net tangible book value after this offering by approximately \$5.9 million, or \$0.12 per share, and the dilution per share to new investors would be \$2.87 per share, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, a decrease of 1,500,000 shares in the number of shares offered by us would decrease our as adjusted net tangible book value after this offering by approximately \$5.9 million, or \$0.13 per share, and the dilution per share to new investors would be \$3.12 per share, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The information discussed above is illustrative only and will adjust based on the actual public offering price and other terms of this offering determined at pricing.